Resource Registration Deployment Guide⚓︎

 Visualise with STAC Browser⚓︎

-Use STAC Browser to navigate the harvested STAC Collection and the referenced assets.
+STAC Browser can be used to visualise the harvested STAC Collection and the referenced assets.

 source ~/.eoepca/state